Jhsmit/PyHDX/docs/web_app.rst

 calculating the maximum uptake for each peptide as they are considered to fully exchange back.
 Prolines are ignored by default as they do not have exchangeable amide hydrogens.

-Next, specify the percentage of deuterium in the labelling solution as well as in the FD control labelling solution.
-There percentages should be as close as possible to eachother and as high as possible, typically >85%.
+Next, specify the percentage of deuterium in the labelling solution in the field :guilabel:`Deuterium percentage`.
+This percentage should be as high as possible, typically >90%.

-Add the temperature (in Kelvin) and the pH at which the D-labelling was done.
-This is the pH as read from the pH meter without any correction.
+Use the fields :guilabel:`Temperature (K)` and :guilabel:`pH read` to specify the temperature and pH at which the D-labelling was done.
+The pH is the value as read from the pH meter without any correction.

 The next fields :guilabel:`N term` and :guilabel:`C term` specify the residue number indices of the N-terminal and C-terminal residues, respectively.
 For the
 N-terminal this value is typically equal to 1, but if N-terminal affinity tags are used for purification this might be a